ComNets-Bremen/KeetchiLib/README.md

 Using libkeetchi.la
 -------------------

-After executing "`make`", you will find libkeetchi.la in lib/libkeetchi.a
+After executing "`make`", you will find libkeetchi.la and libkeetchi.a in lib/.libs/

 src/testapp contains a simple example app for testing basic functionality.